BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 Taxes for which you furnish us a properly completed exemption certificate, or a direct payment permit certificate, for which AWS or its affiliates may claim an available exemption from such Taxes.

+For clarity, you must not deduct or withhold taxes on payments to AWS if (a) your AWS Contracting Party is Amazon Web Services India Private Limited, and (b) you purchase Content from a third party provider incorporated in India.

 **20.2.  **Seller Terms.
 If you promote, license, sell, provide or provide access to any Content or services through AWS Marketplace, or authorize